-In 2007, the legislature approved a new law regarding responsible bidder criteria for public works projects, codified in RCW 39.04.010, 39.04.350, and 39.06.020.1 The purpose of the law is to provide tools for public owners in the award of public works contracts that will help ensure that responsible contractors and subcontractors perform the work.
+In 2007, the legislature approved a new law regarding responsible bidder criteria for public works projects, codified in RCW 39.04.010, 39.04.350, and 39.06.020.
+The purpose of the law is to provide tools for public owners in the award of public works contracts that will help ensure that responsible contractors and subcontractors perform the work.

-The legislation, effective July 22, 2007, addresses three major areas of bidder responsibility:
+The legislation addresses three major areas of bidder responsibility: